katknow/Drafts/exhibitbuilder.md

 The **Carousel** block has the following options, which are a mix of text boxes, drop-down menus, and checkboxes:

--Carousel title:
+- Carousel title:
--Items per slide (1-10): the number of items represented on each slide in the carousel.
+- Items per slide (1-10): the number of items represented on each slide in the carousel.
--Item file size (thumbnail, square thumbnail, full size):
+- Item file size (thumbnail, square thumbnail, full size):
--Show item title: when checked, the item title will be included on the slide along with the file.
+- Show item title: when checked, the item title will be included on the slide along with the file.
--Overlay caption: when checked, the caption will be overlaid on the file (which may require adjusting the CSS settings).
+- Overlay caption: when checked, the caption will be overlaid on the file (which may require adjusting the CSS settings).
--Caption/title position (center, left, right): the position of included text relative to the file.
+- Caption/title position (center, left, right): the position of included text relative to the file.
--Stretch image to fill (none, fill width, fill height, fill entire slide):
+- Stretch image to fill (none, fill width, fill height, fill entire slide):
--Scrolling speed: sets the speed for the scrolling animation.
+- Scrolling speed: sets the speed for the scrolling animation.
 May be "fast", "slow", or a time in milliseconds.
 Default is 400.
--Auto slide duration: Time in milliseconds to pause before auto advance.
+- Auto slide duration: Time in milliseconds to pause before auto advance.
 Set to 0 to turn off.
--Loop: when checked, the carousel will continually replay.
+- Loop: when checked, the carousel will continually replay.
--Fade between slides: when checked, adds a fade effect between slides but only works with 1 item per slide.
+- Fade between slides: when checked, adds a fade effect between slides but only works with 1 item per slide.

 ![Carousel block layout opion](https://user-images.githubusercontent.com/84726696/190927394-652bc8e5-7965-43e1-9e2d-5c628da8f69c.jpeg)

 ### Additional Layouts